Research and Treatment

 Microbiome Project and Non-Pharmaceutical Interventions – One of the more exciting lines of inquiry for our members is research related to non-pharmaceutical interventions that may impact the progression of the disease.
-At this time, research is ongoing in the following areas: Vitamin D supplementation, microbiome research exploring the impact of gut bacteria and compromised gut lining integrity in the illness, and hypoxia/sleep apnea.
-Studies are also exploring the potential negative effects on cavernous malformation lesions of hormone use and of treating migraine with Botox injections.
+Research is ongoing in the following areas: Vitamin D supplementation, microbiome research exploring the impact of gut bacteria and compromised gut lining integrity in the illness, and hypoxia/sleep apnea.
+Studies are also exploring the potential negative effects on cavernous malformation lesions of hormone use and treating migraine with Botox injections.
 Alliance to Cure Cavernous Malformation has supported this research by enrolling patients in pilot studies that have generated data leading to breakthrough findings and publications.
-Larger projects are now beginning and Alliance to Cure Cavernous Malformation will play a large role in promoting participation among our members and in conveying research results to the patient population.
+Larger projects are beginning, and Alliance to Cure Cavernous Malformation will play a large role in promoting participation among our members and conveying research results to the patient population.
 We disseminate information about research findings to registrants in patient-friendly language, including creating a CCM-healthy cookbook that is in its 2nd edition and hosting multiple webinars and discussion groups.

 COVID-19 Response – We have created a separate COVID-19 registry to track individuals with CCM who also have tested positive for COVID-19.
 Because COVID-19 appears to result in increased clotting and vasculitis, there has been concern that our CCM patients would experience increased CCM activity if infected.
 We have also been concerned that those with familial CCM disease, in which every cell in the body has a CCM mutation, may experience more severe COVID-19 complications or may be more likely to become COVID-19 “long haulers.”
-Alliance to Cure Cavernous Malformation is the only organization or institution with the reach to capture an international cohort of patients in order to track their experience with COVID-19.
-This registry resulted in a paper in the Journal of Cerebrovascular Disease and Stroke describing the potentially higher risk of brain hemorrhage in those who have sporadic CCM.
+Alliance to Cure Cavernous Malformation is the only organization or institution with the reach to capture an international cohort of patients to track their experience with COVID-19.
+This registry resulted in a paper in the Journal of Cerebrovascular Disease and Stroke describing the potentially higher risk of brain hemorrhage in those with sporadic CCM.